The Five Tenets of Health

 1. Do I know the ingredients in the products I use?
 Am I limiting my exposure to synthetic chemicals in processed food, personal care products and cleaning products to a sane degree?
 What can I do to support this?

-(Many people buy shampoos, soaps, detergents, “natural” perfumed or, “essential” oils etc. from the health food store and think they must be okay, when they include some sneaky chemicals. pp224-234 of Balance Your Hormones, Balance Your Life discusses these chemicals and their effects.
-There is also a site —GimmeTheGoodStuff–that explores products that do not have the sneaky chemicals.
+Many people buy shampoos, soaps, detergents, “natural” perfumed or, “essential” oils etc. from the health food store and think they must be okay, when they include some sneaky chemicals. pp224-234 of Balance Your Hormones, Balance Your Life discusses these chemicals and their effects.
+There is also a site —GimmeTheGoodStuff–that explores products that do not include sneaky chemicals.
 We do not get paid or commissions for recommending that.
 We just find it useful.
-And a book —Slow Death By Rubber Duck–that is entertaining as well as informative about how we ended up with so many sneaky chemicals and their effects).
+I really like their laundry detergent sheets (much better than another brand I tried).
+Also the book —Slow Death By Rubber Duck–is entertaining (what would you expect from two Canadians?) as well as informative (Canadian scientists, that is) about how we ended up with so many sneaky chemicals and about their effects.